Heart Cake Dessert: Easy Steps, Best Results

 Creative Toppings

 Once your heart cake is baked and frosted, it’s time to get creative with the toppings!
 The right decorations can turn a simple cake into a show-stopping centerpiece.
-Whether you’re aiming for a fresh, elegant, or festive look, these topping ideas will add the perfect finishing touch to your heart cake dessert.
+These topping ideas will add a nice finishing touch to your heart cake dessert.

 1. Fresh Berries: Arrange strawberries, raspberries, or blueberries on top for a fresh and colorful look.